FuxiRL/DunkCityDynasty/docs/README.md

 | ![](../figs/dcd-3p-shot.png) | ![](../figs/dcd-block.png) |
 | ----------------------------- | --------------------------- |

 Dunk City Dynasty is an exciting new multiplayer online basketball game developed by NetEase Games.
 In this game, players can select their favorite characters to compete in thrilling 3v3 street basketball matches.
 The game features an impressive roster of player-controlled characters, including popular stars from the National Basketball Association (NBA) like LeBron James, Kevin Durant, Stephen Curry, and many more, each with unique abilities and skills.
 To succeed in matches and climb the rankings, players must utilize their skills and strategies.
-For additional information about the game, please visit the official website at https://www.dunkcitymobile.com/.
+For additional information about the game, please visit the official website at ([China Server](https://qmx.163.com/), [Filipino server](https://www.dunkcitymobile.com/)).

 ### Docs